jeremywillans/wi-room-release/README.md

 2. Run `npm install` to add the require dependencies (ensure Node and NPM are installed)
 3. Create an `.env` file and include the required variables outlined below.
 - Recommend adding `WI_LOGGING=info`, `CONSOLE_LEVEL=debug`, `LOG_DETAILED=true` and `RR_TEST_MODE=true` during initial testing
+4. (Optional) Create a directory called `config` which is used to store a listing of device instances for series decline, if enabling the MS Graph option.
 4. Start the integration using `npm run start`
 5. Review the console logs to confirm no errors encountered